dorgonman/HorizonUIPluginDemo/.jenkins/README.md

 Use `linuxTargetAgentLabel` for Linux target cross-compilation.
 Keep `linuxAgentLabel` for Linux host agents only.

-For Declarative jobs that still load project config directly, do it inside a stage after `checkout scm`, not at Pipeline top level.
+If a legacy Declarative job still loads project config directly, do it inside a stage after `checkout scm`, not at Pipeline top level.
+Prefer migrating it to `unrealPipelineFromProjectConfig(...)` instead.